1½ Knights: In Search of the Ravishing Princess Herzelinde: Critical reception

 The film earned mostly negative reviews from film critics.
 German newspaper Süddeutsche Zeitung described it as an "embarrassing parade of celebrities", "[...]
 Til Schweiger has got both the critics and the press to hate him for this film.
 Not without reason. [...]
 The film is just as lame as its trailer".
 TV Movie.de wrote, "If the jokes were better and went beyond adolescent humor, it would become a real comedy".
 Cinefacts.de added that "Til [Schweiger] once again tried in the comedy genre, but that, unlike his previous films Barfuss and Keinohrhasen, it lacks gags".
 Dorit Koch from General Anzeiger Bonn wrote "Though the film lacks good gags, the famous cast will attract the audience".
 Cinema.de described the film as a "shallow medieval farce with a few funny ideas".
 "Til Schweiger directs and stars in his middle age film with childish jokes and Monty Python style.
-You can try to find it funny, but you won't", the Welt wrote.
+You can try to find it funny, but you won't", the Die Welt wrote.